ahaseeb235/final_wtt/README.md

   - User password change
   - User details and profile update with image
   - users can create, view, delete and edit only their own records
   - admin/superuser can CRUD all.
 Manager can CRUD all.
+  - However, only record owners can update/edit Name, email, emergency contact when they "edit" their own profile.

 - **Time Tracking**:
   - Log daily working hours with time-in and time-out.